onnx/onnx/docs/Operators.md

   Remove single-dimensional entries from the shape of a tensor.
   Takes a  parameter `axes` with a list of axes to squeeze.
   If `axes` is not provided, all the single dimensions will be removed from the shape.
-If an axis is selected with shape entry not equal to one, an error is raised.
+If an axis is selected with shape entry not equal to one, this axis will remain unchanged.

 #### Version